wnsah814/PIM-DBSCAN/README.md

 4. View results in the `results/` directory and plots in the `plots/` directory.

+## Key Changes in This Version

+1. C implementations (CPU, OpenMP, PIM) no longer process label files.
+They only handle input data and output predicted labels.
+2. A new Python script `calculate_ari.py` has been added to calculate the Adjusted Rand Index (ARI) using scikit-learn.
+3. The `run_experiments.sh` script now coordinates the execution of C programs and the ARI calculation script.
+4. Results now include execution time from C programs and ARI calculated by the Python script.

 ## Customization

 - Modify `scripts/generate_dataset.py` to change dataset generation parameters.